-Inappropriate student interaction will not be tolerated in Ankeny Schools.
-The district is committed to providing all students with a safe and civil school environment that is free from Inappropriate Student Interaction and in which all members of the school community are treated with dignity and respect.
+Ankeny Schools will not tolerate inappropriate student interaction.
+The district is committed to providing all students with a safe and civil school environment that is free from inappropriate student interaction and in which all members of the school community are treated with dignity and respect.